The author sent me an ARC of this book (epub format) in exchange for an honest review).

-|Sexual content|| – 😳
+|Sexual content|| (decent enough)

 About the author

-Connect with the author:
+Connect with the Author:

 My questions for you bibliophiles:

 What about you?
-What did you think about The Bluebell Informant?
-Or – if you did not yet read The Bluebell Informant – are you now interested in reading it yourself?
+What did you think about “The Trouble with Belonging”?
+Or – if you did not yet read “The Trouble with Belonging” – are you now interested in reading it yourself?